rcgray/free-genai-bootcamp-2025/opea-comps/docs/Action-Plan.md

 - ✅ Completed

 ### Implementation Approach
-1. Focus first on getting OPEA working with local models via command line
+1. ✅ Focus first on getting the backend service working with local models
-2. Then integrate with Streamlit for a simple UI
+2. 🟡 Next step: integrate with Streamlit for a simple UI
-3. Finally, refine and document the solution
+3. 🟢 Finally, refine and document the solution

 ### Key Success Criteria
-- Successfully load and use local LLM models with OPEA
+- ✅ Successfully load and use local LLM models with llama.cpp
-- Achieve reasonable response times with GPU acceleration
+- ✅ Achieve reasonable response times with GPU acceleration
-- Create a simple but functional chat interface
+- 🟡 Create a simple but functional chat interface
-- Document the setup and usage process clearly
+- ✅ Document the setup and usage process clearly